-- Pick only one Item to be described.
-It can be made up of multiple parts and formats.
-Include in the Notes any information about related items, such as additional copies, versions or available formats of the Item. - As noted by most schemes consulted, "technology for digital audio files and mass storage systems is [and was] still evolving" (IASA).
+- Describe the item.
+Material Description also allows for multiple entries associated with one performance, for example, in cases when one event had been recorded on multiple assets.
+If latter, you have an option to provide individual metadata for each of the physical items that are a part of the event. - As noted by most schemes consulted, "technology for digital audio files and mass storage systems is [and was] still evolving" (IASA).
 Therefore, include "at least a minimum of information and description of the physical characteristics for Local Access Files (as defined by IASA)" that will allow the configuration of equipment to play back the files correctly (IASA).
 System requirements and modes of access should be described in the Note field.